-Formcord - Why did i built this as a npm package
+Formcord - Why I built this as an npm package

 From a personal contact form to a reusable Discord notification package.